SAbakumov/Decirculator/README.md

   --contrast CONTRAST   Contrast adjustment value for the .tif files.
   --backgr [BACKGR]     [Optional] Background subtraction.
 Can be mean or none
 ```

+### Output

+The output of the reconstruction pipeline are three files: T0_decirculated.tif, T1_decirculated.tif, T2_decirculated.tif, which are 3 different colors corresponding to PSF's in the microscopy setup.
+These are stored in the same directory as where you've cloned your repository to.